 Included with a shipment of diskettes are one or more electronic keys that look similar to large watch batteries.
-These keys are needed to run the WinAlign program.
-If the program is loaded onto a 611 unit without the proper keys being inserted in the Hunter Interface Board or Hunter Interconnect Board, an error message will appear, similar to the one shown below.
+These keys are needed to run the WinAlign® program.

 Electronic keys can be placed in any of the available sockets on the Hunter Interconnect Board and/or the electronic key holder.
 It does not matter which key is in which socket.